-The use of rear lanes provides significant benefits such as enabling continuous street tree planting and creating safer pedestrian environments through the removal of driveways from the street edge.
+Rear Lanes provide significant benefits such as enabling continuous street tree planting and creating safer pedestrian environments through the removal of driveways from the street edge.
 Lanes may be used in key locations where private access along prominent streets should be minimized.